 Draft, proofread, and edit policy notes, memorandums, presentations, and other documents, and, if needed, summarize and/or translate project-related materials.

 Work closely with the Communications team to effectively communicate the project’s research findings and recommendations to various stakeholders.

 Keep up-to-date on the latest developments in energy transition in China and internationally and their relevance for power sector coal reduction and energy transition efforts.

-Master’s degree in power sector economics, engineering, or a related field, with 5 or more years relevant work experience in energy and/or environmental fields.
-Candidates with less relevant work experience will be considered as Project Officer.
+Master’s degree in power sector, economics, engineering, or a related field, with 3 or more years relevant work experience in energy and/or environmental fields.

 Strong research, writing, and speaking skills in both Chinese and English.